MorrisMA/M65C02A/README.md

 When multiple prefix instructions are necessary, the pair OSX and OAX, and the pair OAX and OAY are mutually exclusive.
 Internal flags record the execution of the prefix instructions.
-Excution of mutually exclusive prefix instructions will result in the flag register of the previously set prefix instruction being reset.
+Execution of mutually exclusive prefix instructions will result in the flag register of the previously set prefix instruction being reset.
 Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of the immediately following non-